mainakch/basic_cpp_project/README.md

   code,
 - [Docker](https://www.docker.com) as an environment for the build system, and
 - [Google style guide](https://google.github.io/styleguide/cppguide.html) for
-  stylistic conventions not otherwise specified.
+  naming and project layout conventions.

 ## Usage

 [Build](https://docs.docker.com/engine/reference/commandline/build/) the docker
 image, then use that environment to run the build system.
-Consider [sharing](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) the source code repository on the host filesystem with the docker runtime to make development more efficient.
+Consider [sharing](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) the source code repository on the host filesystem with the container (at `/home/developer/github`) to make development more efficient.

 Once inside the docker or an equivalent environment, the build system may be run as follows:

-- build: `bazel build //:app`
+- build: `bazel build //:app`,
-- test: `bazel test //:test_suite`
+- test: `bazel test //:test_suite --test_output=all`,
+- clean: `bazel clean`.

 ## Discussions

 The following sections describe other relevant aspects of a normal development workflow.

-### Including external dependencies

-The project uses various methods to include third party dependencies.
-The following are included:

-- Dependencies installable in the Docker environment, and
-- Git Submodules.

 ### Auto-formatting code